-570 From track length characteristics (mixed-bimodal to positively skewed), AFT data in the Naab Mountains to the west of the Cham Fault are interpreted as to record post-Variscan cooling ages (ca. 270 Ma) that were partially reset during Late Permian to Mesozoic subsidence and burial (up to 1000 to 1400 m) followed by Late Cretaceous to Cenozoic uplift and exhumation (Vercoutere, 1994).
+From track length characteristics (mixed-bimodal to positively skewed), AFT data in the Naab Mountains to the west of the Cham Fault are interpreted as post-Variscan cooling ages (ca. 270 Ma) that were partially reset during Late Permian to Mesozoic subsidence and burial (up to 1000 to 1400 m) followed by Late Cretaceous to Cenozoic uplift and exhumation (Vercoutere, 1994).

-An even more complex thermotectonic record is suggested-inferred for the Bavarian Forest in the central and southeastern part of the study area (Vamvaka et al., 2014).
-Here, thermal models indicate a first reheating during Middle to-Late Jurassic 575 times (ca. 160-140 Ma), which was followed by exhumation during the Early Cretaceous (ca. 140-120 Ma).
+- An even more complex thermotectonic record is suggested for the Bavarian Forest in the central and southeastern part of the study area (Vamvaka et al., 2014).
+Here, thermal models indicate a first reheating during Middle to Late Jurassic times (ca. 160-140 Ma), which was followed by exhumation during the Early Cretaceous (ca. 140-120 Ma).
 After a phase of stagnation, sedimentation recurred during the Late Cretaceous (ca. 95-85 Ma), which caused reheating of marginal parts of the Bavarian Forest.
-The latter phase is especially depicted by the "Grub" sample, which is the only sample in the study of Vamvaka et al. (2014) that is located to the west of the newly proposed-identified Cham Fault (Fig. 9).
-Similar to the tectonic record of the Naab Mountains (Vercoutere, 1994), the final uplift phase of the Bavarian Forest was initiated in the Late Cre-580 taceous (Vamvaka et al., 2014), probably in the course of inversion tectonics related either to the Alpine collision (e.g., Ziegler, 1987; Ziegler et al., 1995) or Africa-Iberia-Europe convergence (Kley and Voigt, 2008).

-Hence, from this record, a complex regional thermotectonic evolution of the study area is proposed based on AFT data.
+The latter phase is especially depicted by the "Grub" sample, which is the only sample in the study of Vamvaka et al. (2014) that is located to the west of the newly proposed Cham Fault (Fig. 9).
+Similar to the tectonic record of the Naab Moun- - (2017) that is foculed to the west of the newly proposed chain r dat (11g.
+9).
+Similar to the tectome record of the radio from tails (Vercoutere, 1994), the final uplift phase of the Bavarian Forest was initiated in the Late Cretaceous (Vamvaka et al., 2014), probably in the course of inversion tectonics related either to the Alpine collision (e.g., Ziegler, 1987; Ziegler et al., 1995) or Africa-Iberia-Europe convergence (Kley and Voigt, 2008). - Hence, from this record, a complex regional thermotectonic evolution of the study area is proposed based on AFT data.
 Nevertheless, a significant difference in the thermal evolution between the sector to the west of the Cham Fault compared to the eastern sector is undoubtedly present, as evidenced by two pronounced age clusters at either side of the fault (Jurassic vs. Late Cretaceous, Fig. 9).
-Vamvaka et al. (2014) attributed this change to the presence of a fault zone in between the Grub sample location of Grub and the remaining samples to the east (i.e., the Cham Fault), accommodating a vertical displacement of at least 1 km depending on the thickness of the Mesozoic sedimentary cover.
-This interpretation is in line with Gebauer (1984), who proposes the presence of a significant tectonic structure close to the village of Winklarn between domains C1 and C2, based on two ZFT data points located only 2 km apart.
-These-that record an apparent-age gap of ca. 45 Myrs (ca. 260 Ma and 215 Ma, respectively), which is again in accordance with the newly proposed Cham Fault.
+Vamvaka et al. (2014) attributed this change to the presence of a fault zone in between the sample of Grub and the remaining samples to the east (i.e., the Cham Fault), accommodating a vertical displacement of at least 1 km.
+This interpretation is in line with Gebauer (1984), who proposes the presence of a significant tectonic structure close to the village of Winklarn between domains C1 and C2, based on two ZFT data points located only 2 km apart that record an apparent age - gap of ca. 45 Myrs (ca. 260 Ma and 215 Ma, respectively), which is again in accordance with the newly proposed Cham Fault.